thomaspaulin/blog.thomaspaulin.me/content/posts/2021/the-fight-against-link-rot.md

 ---
 title: "The Fight Against Link Rot"
-date: 2021-05-04
+date: 2021-05-03
 description: "The accumulation of links leading to dead or broken websites is rife throughout the internet and harms reader experience.
 I've designed a system to combat this link rot through a series of scripts and more.
 This post details the components, their reasons for existence, and why I made the choices I did."
 tags: ["blog", "archiving links"]
 draft: false
 ---

 Link rot is the term given to the decay of [hyperlinks](https://www.computerhope.com/jargon/h/hyperlink.htm): The accumulation of links leading to broken or dead websites.
-Link rot a pet peeve of mine and [happens with alarming frequency](https://harvardlawreview.org/2014/03/perma-scoping-and-addressing-the-problem-of-link-and-reference-rot-in-legal-citations/).
-When surfing the internet I am expecting any link I encounter to work.
+It is a pet peeve of mine and [happens with alarming frequency](https://harvardlawreview.org/2014/03/perma-scoping-and-addressing-the-problem-of-link-and-reference-rot-in-legal-citations/).
+When surfing the internet I expect any link I encounter to work.
 Link rot shatters these expectations and can make reading frustrating.

-Previously, [I experimented with providing archived links for each link present]({{< relref "why-im-using-a-notation" >}}).
-This so-called (a) notation provides an alternative, archived link should the primary link rot.
-In theory, these snapshots of web pages minimise the impact of link rot.
-Unfortunately, these websites can themselves rot, and these (a) links are cryptic.
-What would you think and do if you saw a link followed by (a)?
-Would you click on the link, discover it's dead, and then try the (a) link instead?
+Previously, [I experimented with providing archived versions of each link present]({{< relref "why-im-using-a-notation" >}}).
+This so-called (a) notation provides these.
+In theory, these minimise the impact of link rot, unfortunately, the websites holding these archived copies can themselves rot.
+Furthermore, these (a) links are cryptic: What would you do if you saw a link followed by (a)?
+Would you click it, discover the destination page is dead, and then try the (a) link instead?

-The majority of readers don't care whether a link is archived or not (if you do I'm curious to know why).
-Readers expect links to work all day, every day.
-How this is done is the website's business and not the user's, it is a matter of infrastructure.
-By following links with (a) we leak the archiving aspect into the wild.
-Using an archived page should be built into the links.
-When the user clicks a link they should arrive at the intended page whether archived or not.
+Most readers don’t care whether a link is archived.
+They expect links to work 24/7.
+Thus archiving is a matter of infrastructure.
+By following links with (a) we leak the infrastructure into the wild, exposing our black box’s internals.
+Using an archived page should be built into the links, so that when a reader clicks a link, they arrive at the intended page.

 With this in mind, I embarked on a journey to remove these (a) links and build a system to archive links before they rot.

-In my naiveté I thought the process would look something like: 1) scanning markdown files checked into git for links, 2) archiving, or downloading them to a web server 3) updating the markdown files with the archived links.
-After some investigation I came to realise that, as with many things, it's much more complicated than that.
+In my naivety I thought the process would look something like: 1) scanning markdown files checked into git for links, 2) archiving, or downloading them to a web server 3) updating the markdown files with the archived links.
+After some investigation I came to realise it's much more complicated.

 What follows details my design and development log.
 It is largely inspired by [gwern's own system](https://www.gwern.net/Archiving-URLs).